How It Works

 IN_STOCK | WASTE | A quantity of items was damaged or lost and cannot be sold. |

 UNLINKED_RETURN | IN_STOCK | A quantity of items was returned by the customer and is available for sale.
-The return is not affiliated with a specific transaction. |
+The return isn't affiliated with a specific transaction. |

 UNLINKED_RETURN | WASTE | A quantity of items was returned by the customer and deemed to be unsellable.
-The return is not affiliated with a specific transaction. |
+The return isn't affiliated with a specific transaction. |

-If inventory tracking is enabled in the Square Seller Dashboard, completing an itemized transaction with Square products automatically moves the quantity sold from the IN_STOCK
+If inventory tracking is enabled in the Square Dashboard, completing an itemized transaction with Square products automatically moves the quantity sold from the IN_STOCK

 state to the SOLD